You're listening to Jason Lewis in for Rush Limbaugh.

 And you're going to take your lumps initially until you are proven right.

-That's leadership previous caller also brought up this Lily Ledbetter Fair Pay Act named for a woman who said she wasn't aware that she was discriminated against until she neared the end of her contract or end of her career I should say at Goodyear tire in rubber.
+Previous caller also brought up this Lily Ledbetter Fair Pay Act, named for a woman who said she wasn't aware that she was discriminated against until she neared the end of her contract or end of her career, I should say, at Goodyear, Tire and Rubber.

-You see what happens what happened was they gave her a bad review and so she didn't get a raise and then this thing went back what?
+You see, what happened was they gave her a bad review, and so she didn't get a raise.

 I want to say it went back a couple of decades, but years and years.

-So she they got a bad uh performance evaluation Lily Ledbetter did she apparently at that point didn't realize what the the uh evaluation really was was discrimination.
+She apparently at that point didn't realize what the evaluation really was, was discrimination.

-a performance evaluation or a witness 20 years later that that evidence may be destroyed.
+20 years later, that evidence may be destroyed.

 No, here's what I can't figure out.

-You know, I am so I am so mad at you for this evaluation, and then you walk off for twenty years later.
+You know, I am so mad at you for this evaluation, and then you walk off for 20 years later.

-Even in the bill, as the caller intimated uh last segment, um you can have a third party file the claim, or you can file discrimination for unintentional acts that result in paid disparities.
+Even in the bill, as the caller intimated last segment, you can have a third party file the claim, or you can file discrimination for unintentional acts that result in paid disparities.

-This was a payoff to the trial lawyers and a payoff to the now gang who still labor under this false pretense that women are paid seventy-seven percent of what men earn, which is hogwash.
+This was a payoff to the trial lawyers and a payoff to the now gang who still labor under this false pretense that women are paid 77% of what men earn, which is hogwash.

 Every economist will tell you that back after this.

-But let's let's disabuse ourselves of that policy as conservatives, and let's start actually opposing what's going on.
+But let's disabuse ourselves of that policy as conservatives and let's start actually opposing what's going on.

-Pensacola, Florida, Larry, you're on the Excellence and Broadcasting Network.
+Larry, you're on the Excellence in Broadcasting Network.

 Yes, sir, and good afternoon.

-Um and I I just did catch part of your comments uh a few minutes ago, but um I guess what crossed my mind is we've had eight years of lower taxes and eight years of Republicans in charge.
+And I just did catch part of your comments a few minutes ago, but I guess what crossed my mind is we've had eight years of lower taxes and eight years of Republicans in charge.

 And look where we are.

-Why do we think that those policies are gonna do us any good now?
+Why do we think that those policies are going to do us any good now?

 Well, what do you mean by lower taxes?